-Launched in 2012, the Avenue Verte is a low-traffic cycle route connecting London Dropdown content and Paris Dropdown content, making the most of southern England Dropdown content’s extensive National Cycle Network and France Dropdown content’s bucolic north.
+Launched in 2012, the Avenue Verte is a low-traffic cycle route connecting London and Paris, making the most of southern England’s extensive National Cycle Network and France’s bucolic north.
 Greg Dickinson took to the saddle and put the route to the test.

-The route officially starts at the London Eye Dropdown content, although the bright blue cockerel erected on the fourth plinth in Trafalgar Square seemed a more suitable starting point for our four-day grand voyage.
-After slaloming around early-riser tourists at Buckingham Palace Dropdown content and dodging dog walkers on Clapham Common we had our first taster of the promised verte with the Wandle Trail: a ten-mile path snaking past old watermills along the River Wandle to Carshalton.
+The route officially starts at the London Eye, although the bright blue cockerel erected on the fourth plinth in Trafalgar Square seemed a more suitable starting point for our four-day grand voyage.
+After slaloming around early-riser tourists at Buckingham Palace and dodging dog walkers on Clapham Common we had our first taster of the promised verte with the Wandle Trail: a ten-mile path snaking past old watermills along the River Wandle to Carshalton.

 Our exodus from London continued over the North Downs.
 This ancient strip of chalk grassland could be mistaken for the Peak District, were it not for the occasional glimpse of the hazy metropolis in the distance.
 From here a steep downhill zoomed us over the M25 and into an uninspiring stint through Redhill, Horley and Crawley – which really ought to have been renamed "Suburbia Gris".
 The fact that the official (and very good) Sustrans guide lists Gatwick Airport as a notable sight says it all.